ratiugtun/claude-code-devcontainer-nodejs/README.md

-# DevContainer for My Profile App with Claude Code
+# DevContainer for bootstrapping App with Claude Code

 This repository is the **DevContainer overlay** for bootstrapping the application workspace.
 It contains only the development-environment configuration — it is **not** the application source itself.
 The app